wechaty/docusaurus/jekyll/_posts/2021-12-16-try-to-build-a-wechaty-tiktok-puppet.md

 ## Plans

-1. It is expected that the open platform of Douyin will give a reply within three days Puppet's dingdong logic is expected to be implemented next week
+1. It is expected that the open platform of Douyin will give a reply within this mounth Puppet's dingdong logic is expected to be implemented next week
 2. Improve the code, call as many available interfaces as possible, familiar with puppet source code
 3. Invoke puppet ding-dong logic using wechaty